anthonywongnz/regive/README.md

 ## The Idea

-## Regive works by
+## Regive works by:

 1. The Recipient user launches the Regive app and can access information across multiple services.
 2. The Recipient user answers a small survey.
 3. The Supplier (Donator) can post the items that they are donating, as well as arrange pickup/delivery and payment options.
 4. The Recipient user can select the item that they need.
 5. The Recipient user and Supplier finalises pickup/delivery and payment options.

 <a name="roadmap"></a>